Limudim: Kids’ Learning

 Huggim (electives) are a way of enhancing the Limudim program through hands-on experiential education that calls on the creativity and artistic side of the students (and teachers).
 Through different electives, such as drama, music, cooking, and art, the students get to create and experiment with different projects as a compliment to their standard curriculum.
 The Huggim are taught by professional specialists.

 We primarily follow the LAUSD calendar, and are also closed on Jewish holidays.
-Limudim Calendar 2020-2021.
+Limudim Calendar 2021-2022 coming soon.

 Kindergarten and 1st Grade